Getting Started

 5) moving (this is not a guaranteed event, please contact support@justworks.com for more information on what qualifies).

-When you have a qualifying life event, you can make updates to your benefits coverage by submitting proof of the QLE within 30 days of the event within your Justworks account.
+When you have a qualifying life event (QLE), you can make updates to your benefits coverage by submitting proof of the QLE within 30 days of the event within your Justworks account.

 I want to add a dependent to my coverage.
 How can I do that?

-Dependents must be added to your plan during open enrollment unless they experience a qualifying life event.
-If a qualifying event does occur, simply navigate to your Benefits in Justworks and select the Change coverage button to signal that you need to add a dependent to your plan.
+Dependents must be added to your plan during open enrollment unless they experience a qualifying life event during the plan year.
+If a qualifying event does occur, simply follow the instructions outlined in our Qualifying Life Event article to submit this in Justworks.

 I want to change my plan selection.
 How can I do that?

-You can change your plan if you’re still in open enrollment or if you have a qualifying life event.
-In either of these cases, please reach out to support@justworks.com or log in to your Justworks account to request a change in benefits.
+You can only change your plan if you’re still in open enrollment or if you have a qualifying life event

 I want to cancel my coverage.
 How can I do that?